matroskin13/monobuild/README.md

 ### Use config

-Create .monobuild.yml in root directory of monorepo:
+Create a .monobuild.yml in root directory of monorepo:

 ```yaml
 packages: